sumitborhade/paint/README.md

 <li>Maven 3.6.0</li>
 <li>Eclipse</li>
 </ol>
+## Program Execution
+1. Unzip the code and put in a code directory "{Code_Dir}"
+2. Import the project in Eclipse or any other IDE

-## Program Execution via IDE:
+### Program Execution via IDE:
 1. Program's execution point is `com.cs.paint.MainClass.java`
-2. Integration test location is `com.cs.paint.orchestrator.ProcessOrchestratorTest`
+2. Integration test location is `com.cs.paint.orchestrator.ProcessOrchestratorTest` (Inputs to this test case it currently same as that of inputs mentioned in the problem statement and can be modified for testing purpose)

-## Program Execution via Command prompt using Maven
+### Program Execution via Command prompt using Maven
-1. Unzip the code and put in a code directory "{Code_Dir}"
-2. Go to the {Code_Dir} and execute `mvn clean install` to build the code, execute the test case and create a jar file
+1. Go to the {Code_Dir} and execute `mvn clean install` to build the code, execute the test case and create a jar file
-3. Execute `java -jar {Code_Dir}/target/paint-1.0.0-SNAPSHOT.jar`
+2. Execute `java -jar {Code_Dir}/target/paint-1.0.0-SNAPSHOT.jar`